 Of course, there must be something sweet!
 The most popular food to eat in Madrid, Spain for anyone with a sweet tooth is chocolate con churros.
-The fried-dough pastry can be eaten at any time of the day, but it’s particularly appreciated at the merienda (afternoon snack at 6 pm) or as mornings breakfasts on Sundays.
+The fried-dough pastry can be eaten at any time of the day, but it’s particularly appreciated at the merienda (afternoon snack at 6 pm) or as morning breakfasts on Sundays.

 Churros (the thicker version is called Porras) are crispy on the outside and spongy inside.
 I like them hot, directly from the fryer and dipped in a thick hot chocolate.
 In opposite to other countries, hot chocolate in Spain is thick like a pudding.

 For me, there is nothing better to have chocolate con churros after clubbing or a long night out.
 I am convinced that it’s the best way to prevent a hangover.

 Churros are definitely one of the tastiest Spanish food to try in Madrid.

 Where to eat in Madrid for churros con chocolate: